Nathan Lorah '16

 MY EXCEPTIONAL STORY

 Other than the friends I’ve made, I love how beautiful the campus is.
-The physical plant works very hard to keep the campus looking nice.
+I am very impressed with how well Physical Plant works to keep the campus looking nice.
 Some buildings I enjoy include EBB, KHIC and Bracy Hall of Science.
 I also love the education I have received and how much the professors care about their students and have shown they don’t just see teaching as a job.

 My favorite place on campus is KHIC.
-I have had many classes here and I love the views of the campus from the top floors.
-I see many swimmers at KHIC and they are often in study rooms.
-I also have my own spot if I have homework I need to do on my own.
+I have had several classes there and I love the views of campus from the top floors.
+I see many swimmers in KHIC while I am studying and they are often in study rooms.
+I also have my own study spot if I have homework I need to do on my own.

 Mount Union is preparing me in more ways than one for success after graduation.
 The written and oral communication requirements have prepared me for overall communication in the workplace.
 The engineering courses and science labs I have taken have been exceptionally hands-on and helped me solidify the concepts introduced in class along with learning new ones.

-I chose Mechanical Engineering as a major because of the diversity of what is learned.
-With almost five semesters of experience I notice how I have become more intelligent in how I approach problems and have become more efficient in everyday situations.
+I chose mechanical engineering as a major because of the diversity of what is learned.
+With six semesters of course work I have noticed how I approach problems differently and have become more efficient in everyday situations.
 I plan on using these skills in order to help the world become more efficient in order to meet the demands of a growing population and with that, a need for more energy and resources.